goby-lang/goby/README.md

 rooby is a Ruby-like object oriented language written in Go.
 You can think it as a simplified, compilable Ruby for now.

+**We're looking for contributors now, join us and make this project better!**

 ## Goal